An epidemic model in inhomogeneous environment: Virus spread model as a random subtree of a MGW

 representing the set of vertices (written as a partition in vertices of types $i\in [J]$, contained in the set $\cT^{\circ}_i(t)$) already infected by time $t$.
 The set $\cT^{\boxplus}(t)$ is the set of tentative infections scheduled but not performed by time $t$, that we write again as a disjoint union of vertices of type $i$

-Finally $\cT^{\dagger}(t)$ represents the set of failed spreads (the set of failures in the coupon collecting process), i.e. the part that we have to cut out from the MGW tree; we do not partition this part into subsets with different types.
+Finally $\cT^{\dagger}(t)$ represents the set of failed spreads (the set of failures in the coupon collecting process); we do not partition this part into subsets with different types.
 At time $t=0$, we start with the following data: for some fixed $i_0\in [J]$ and root $\varnothing$ of type $i_0$

 Given the process $\left(X(t),\cT^{\circ}(t),\cT^{\boxplus}(t),\cT^{\dagger}(t)\right)$ at time $t$, its value at time $t+1$ can be defined as follows.
 If $\cT^{\boxplus}(t)$ is non-empty, let